Thailand Travel Tips: A-Broad Overview

 CONTINUE READING…

-• Stay Overnight in a Khao Sok National Park Floating Bungalow
+• An Epic Overnight Stay in a Khao Sok National Park Floating Bungalow

-Stay Overnight in a Khao Sok National Park Floating Bungalow
+An Epic Overnight Stay in a Khao Sok National Park Floating Bungalow

-After our quick trip to Hanoi, Vietnam and an overnight layover in the Suvarnabhumi Airport (a.k.a. the Bangkok Airport), we made our way from Bangkok to Khao Sok National Park, where we’d be staying the night on a floating bungalow!
-I sort of stumbled upon Khao Sok when researching places to visit in Thailand, as…
+After our three days in Hanoi, Vietnam and an overnight layover at the Bangkok Airport, we made our way from Bangkok to Khao Sok National Park, where we’d be staying the night on a floating bungalow!
+I sort of stumbled upon Khao Sok when researching places to visit in Thailand, as it isn’t a well-known…

 CONTINUE READING…